Top-rated local movers that handle Reno to Ogden moves

 - Ogden is more walkable than Reno with a score of 44 out of 100 vs Reno’s 40 out of 100.

-- Air quality in Ogden is good, and in Reno it's good.
+- Air quality in Ogden is Good, and in Reno it’s Good.

 - State licensing: Although a local license is not required in Utah, make sure the moving company you’ll be hiring is registered with U.S. Department of Transportation (USDOT).
 To verify if you’re dealing with a legal and licensed mover, you may ask them their USDOT registration number.
 Double-check that the moving company is properly licensed before you hire them.

-- State regulator: You can check the status of a Utah moving license through the state's public utilities commission.
+- State regulator: You can verify a Utah moving company’s license by visiting the state’s public utilities commission.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
 In Utah, movers commonly offer Released Value Protection at no extra cost, providing coverage at 60 cents per pound.
 To increase protection, consider discussing Full Value Protection options with the moving company.

 - Moving checklist: Use our moving checklist to stay on top of every detail and reduce last-minute stress.